 Studio Airport was founded in 2011 by Bram Broerse and Maurits Wouters in Utrecht, Netherlands and comprises a close team of creatives.
 In the past eight years they have won national and international awards and their work has appeared in various publications and exhibitions.

-The subject of a current solo show at Tulum Treehouse, Jason Kriegler is a Merida-based artist who has exhibited within the US and internationally.
+The subject of a recent solo show at Tulum Treehouse, Jason Kriegler is a Merida-based artist who has exhibited within the US and internationally.

 Drawing inspiration from modernist artists, like Jean Dubuffet, Anni Albers and Anselm Kiefer, Jason’s pared-down paper embroidery paintings suggest organic, biological forms but can also be experienced purely as abstracted combinations of shapes, line and texture.
 Despite their simplicity, they have a captivating quality that reveals the complexity of hand embroidering onto paper, enlivened by a sense of depth that only seems to grow with continued examination.